In This Article

 "I don't think of one under-eye filler as being "better" than another," explains Herrmann.
 "There are many types, with distinct uses and certain physical properties."
 Thus, your doctor might prescribe a different injectable and/or treatment plan, depending on your individual needs.

 "It depends on the filler's properties and how much is injected," says Herrmann.
 "Stiffer products might last up to two years while lighter products may last closer to six months' time.
 Your body naturally breaks down HA fillers just as it breaks down native HA, so it gradually disappears in a very natural way."

 You've probably been hearing a lot of talk about under-eye fillers these days.
 Some of it is undoubtedly true, while other stuff (aka these four common myths) is just a load of malarkey.
 Here, Herrmann helps separate truth from fallacy.

 Myth #1: You must use a lot to get results.

 Fact: "Subtle improvements are more natural," says Herrmann, who takes a less-is-more approach.
 "Results should build slowly, over time," she explains.

 Myth #2: All HA fillers are the same.

-"Newer research has shown that in addition to 'filling,' HA products also stimulate collagen synthesis by pushing on fibroblasts and triggering them to produce native collagen."
+Fact: Nope.
+According to Herrmann, "Research has shown that in addition to filling, HA fillers also stimulate collagen synthesis by pushing on fibroblasts (the cells responsible for collagen production), triggering them to produce native collagen."
+Food for thought, indeed.